ckgrtdynz/ckgrtdynz/README.md

 - 👋 Hi, I’m @ckgrtdynz
-- 👀 I’m interested in philosphia, art and other good things
+- 👀 I’m interested in philosophia, art and other good things
 - 🌱 I’m currently learning universe and engineering

 <!---